itay-goldraich/itay-goldraich/README.md

 # Hi, I'm Itay Goldraich

-### University student working towards a degree in computer science.
+### Computer Science student with a passion for open-source software development.
+Strong problem-solving skills and a keen interest in emerging technologies.

 ## About me